vjcardoza2011/TrainScheduler/README.md

 # TrainScheduler

 Instructions:
-This assignments creates a train schedule that will incorporate Firebase to host arrival and departure data.
+This assignment creates a train schedule that will incorporate Firebase to host arrival and departure data.

 Click on the link to see the completed assignment: https://vjcardoza2011.github.io/TrainScheduler/